up42/docs/source/up42-blocks/data/pleiades-primary.rst

 .. warning::

   Due to nature of un-rectified imagery, applying ``clip_to_aoi`` can cause a substantial shift in the position of the clipped image — after applying orthorectification.
 We provide a mechanism to overcome this issue.
 However, this mechanism has as side-effect that the output AOI will be an *approximation* of the input AOI: it includes a buffer region.
+Also **note** that the output image will be clipped to the ``bounding box`` of the input AOI.
+This might, specifically, in the case of irregular input AOI, increase the final output area and therefore increase the cost.

 .. warning::